wildducktheories/y2j/README.md

 #LIMITATIONS
 * y2j only supports the subset of YAML streams that can be losslessly represented in JSON.
 * j2y only supports reading of a single JSON object or a single JSON array from stdin.
+If the JSON input contains multiple objects, consider using '-s .' with j2y to slurp the input into a single JSON array.
 * yq only supports jq-filters that are guaranteed to produce a single JSON object or array.

 Behaviour with inputs or filters that do not satisfy these constraints is not defined.